 What would you do if something unexpected happened while you were on your way to a wedding or other special event and you thought you were going to miss it?
-If your journey is interrupted by an unexpected cause outside of your control and as a result you are going to miss a special event which cannot be delayed, your credit card complimentary travel insurance might be able to cover reasonable costs for finding another way to get there in time.
+If your journey is interrupted by an unexpected cause outside of your control and as a result you are going to miss a special event, your credit card complimentary travel insurance might be able to cover reasonable costs for finding another way to get there in time.

 In the unfortunate event that you’re injured overseas, you may be covered for loss of income if you can’t work within a certain time of arriving home.
 As with most claims, conditions may apply, such as providing a medical certificate from an Australian qualified and registered doctor.

 While some complimentary travel insurance policies cover your spouse and dependent children, did you know they may also cover certain expenses relating to your pets?
 For instance, Altitude Black and Altitude Platinum credit cards could cover you for additional boarding fees for your cats and dogs if your trip home is delayed for some reason outside your control.